 2. Pre-populating without survey access control

-If you do not have a list of respondents for your survey, you can use a tool within BOS to manually generate customised links that contain the pre-population information.
+If you do not have a list of respondents for your survey, you can use a tool within online surveys to manually generate customised links that contain the pre-population information.
 When a respondent clicks on a customised link, the information contained in the link is inserted into the survey.

 This method is less commonly used and is best suited to anonymous surveys where you wish to record a few pieces of general information in your responses, e.g. which website(s) a survey link was posted on.

 How many pre-population parameters can I use in a survey?